Beet Pulp Love

 That first year we were feeding it I didn’t realized that we had hit upon much more than an H20 delivery system.
 It wasn’t until later that I started finding a lot more information about the nutritional make up of beet pulp.
 I collected all the bits of information -quite a bit of it was from Horse Journal issues from 1999-2004.
 Some of the information I found recommended adding some rice or wheat bran to a beet pulp mash to adjust it’s mineral content.
 But, in all honesty, we never did that.
 We never had a single problem.
 Of course, we never did have to completely replace their hay rations to any great extent.
 Aside from that one very lean hay year, we were feeding beet pulp mashes in addition to a normal hay ration.
-One individual that was on that regime is my sister’s Arabian gelding Breeze (a lively 22 -year old) that-to this day-gets his beet pulp mash daily!
+One individual that was on that regime is my sister’s Arabian gelding, the late great and totally eccentric Hillcrest Breeze had beet pulp mash daily!

 A few interesting facts about beet pulp!

 Because beet pulp is 18% (or even a little more) fiber, it’s considered a roughage and is highly digestible.
 According to nutritionists at Kentucky Equine Research, beet pulp is considered a “super fiber” when it comes to feeding horses.

 Beet pulp has more than twice the calories of average hay but not has a low glycemic index